Merchant Cash Advance: A Complete Guide

 A merchant cash advance is a financing product available to help meet the capital needs of small business owners.
 Used correctly, they can be the right choice for your business.

-According to the Federal Reserve in 2020, 8% of small businesses sought out merchant cash advances, with an approval rate of 84%.
-While their high approval rate and ease of funding make MCAs look appealing to many borrowers, you should make sure you fully understand this sometimes confusing loan product before taking out an advance.
+According to the Federal Reserve in a 2022 survey of the prior full year, 8% of small businesses sought out merchant cash advances, with an approval rate of 52%, down significantly from the 80% approval rate in 2019.
+While their approval rate is still pretty high and the ease of funding make MCAs look appealing to many borrowers, you should make sure you fully understand this sometimes confusing loan product before taking out an advance.

 In this guide, we’ll walk you through the ins and outs of merchant cash advances, including their pros and cons.
 Armed with this information, you can make borrowing decisions that support your business’ success.